jrkt/gostruct/README.md

 all

     If this option is passed in as "true", it will run for all tables based on the database

+nameFuncs

+    Set this flag to true if you want the struct name included in the auto-generated method/function names

 # usage
 ```go